maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2023.rst

 phone calls, just without the audio routing that one would usually expect from a phone call (the USB LTE module doesn't allow for this).
 As such, it was basically a Maemo Leste tablet that can make phone calls.
-Various attendees used the device to call itself and see if it indeed worked.
+Various attendees used the device to call themself and noticed that indeed worked.

 In this photo, it is showing a Jabber chat in Conversations.